primer/primer.style/contributing.md

     * All pull requests are automatically deployed by the [Now GitHub app].
     * You don't have to be a member of the the Primer team to deploy this site to Now!
 (You just won't be able to alias your deployment to `primer.style`.)

-2. `now alias` to alias the most recent deployment to `primer.style`.
+2. `now alias primer.style` to alias the most recent deployment to the [primer.style] domain.
+(Note: the Now app is named `primer-style` to avoid ambiguity.)

 3. `now alias -r rules.json` to update any [path aliases](#path-aliases) configured in `rules.json`.